-The Center for Presidential History (CPH) at Southern Methodist University exists to research and advance understanding of American presidential history.
-The CPH pursues this goal primarily through two complementary methods:
+The Center for Presidential History (CPH) at Southern Methodist University exists to research and advance understanding of the history of the American presidency.
+The CPH pursues this goal primarily through three complementary methods:

 Lectures, Conferences, and Events on Presidential History